ssom191/ssom191/README.md

 ---
 ## 🌱 What I do
 I enjoy turning messy datasets into structured insights and meaningful narratives.
 My work usually involves scenario analysis, forecasting, operational analytics, and identifying the behavioural patterns hidden within data.
-I like building analyses that people can actually trust and use, which means translating technical findings into business language, presenting trade-offs honestly, and focusing less on “perfect answers” and more on better decisions.
+I like building analyses that people can actually trust and use, aka translating technical findings into business language, presenting trade-offs honestly, and focusing less on “perfect answers” and more on better decisions.

 Also, I tend to ask “why?” probably more often than necessary.

 ---